209 Morrill Hall

 Based on satisfactory performance in the first semester internship, post-baccalaureate candidates with current certification may petition for exemption from the second semester internship.
 The decision to grant the petition will be made by the Director of Educator Preparation in collaboration with the intern, cooperating teacher, and UNH supervisor.

-Total Credit Requirement: 32 graduate-level credits
+Total Credit Requirement: a minimum of 32 graduate-level credits

 12 credits of internship plus 20 additional credits.
 Of the 20 additional credits at the graduate level, 10 must be in education and 10 can either be in education or in another department.

 Admission to the M.Ed. is competitive and requires submission of an application to the UNH Graduate School.
 This includes official transcripts, scores from the Praxis Core exam, personal statement and three letters of recommendations.
 Thirty-two (32) Graduate credits are the minimum for this degree.